New realisation of light thermal dark matter with enhanced detection prospects: Detection Prospects

 Low scale phase transition leads to several detection prospects of the model at particle physics, cosmology as well as gravitational wave experiments.
+We compute the GW spectrum for FOPT in our model following the prescription outlined in Appendix \ref{appen3}.
 Fig. \ref{fig:gw} shows the GW spectrum for the benchmark points given in Table \ref{tab1}.
-The sensitivities of GAIA \cite{Garcia-Bellido:2021zgu}, THEIA~\cite{Garcia-Bellido:2021zgu}, $\mu$ARES~\cite{Sesana:2019vho} and SKA~\cite{Weltman:2018zrl} are shown as different coloured shades.
+The sensitivities of NANOGrav \cite{NANOGrav:2023ctt}, GAIA \cite{Garcia-Bellido:2021zgu}, THEIA~\cite{Garcia-Bellido:2021zgu}, $\mu$ARES~\cite{Sesana:2019vho} and SKA~\cite{Weltman:2018zrl} are shown as different coloured shades.
 The range of GW spectrum from NANOGrav results~\cite{NANOGrav:2023gor} is shown by the orange binned points.
-The region above $\Omega_{\rm GW} h^2 \gsim 10^{-6}$ is ruled out from the limit on $\Delta N_{\rm eff}$ \cite{Planck:2018vyg} due to overproduction of GW.
-Clearly, two of the benchmark points provide a significant overlap of the blue-tilted part of the spectrum with the NANOGrav data points.
-While the PTA signal can, in principle, be generated by supermassive black hole binary (SMBHB) mergers though with a mild tension, presence of exotic new physics like a low scale FOPT discussed here can make the fit better \cite{NANOGrav:2023hvm, EPTA:2023xxk}.
-While the blue-tilted part of such a spectrum can give a good fit to the PTA data, the other part of the spectrum can be probed at future experiments sensitive to higher frequencies, keeping the FOPT origin of the PTA signal distinguishable from other new physics origins.
+The region above $\Omega_{\rm GW} h^2 \gtrsim 10^{-6}$ is disfavored by the limit on $\Delta N_{\rm eff}$ \cite{Planck:2018vyg} from GW overproduction.
+Clearly, two of the benchmark points provide a significant overlap of the blue-tilted part of the spectrum with the NANOGrav data.
+While the PTA signal can, in principle, be generated by supermassive black hole binary (SMBHB) mergers though with a mild tension, presence of exotic new physics like a low scale FOPT discussed here provide a good fit \cite{NANOGrav:2023hvm, EPTA:2023xxk}.
+While the blue-tilted part of the spectrum can give a good fit to the PTA data, the other part of the spectrum can be probed at future experiments sensitive to higher frequencies, keeping the FOPT origin of the PTA signal distinguishable from other new physics origins.